Battle Hymn of the Republic: Other settings of the text

 Irish composer Ina Boyle set the text for solo soprano, mixed choir and orchestra; she completed her version in 1918.

-The British Methodist Hymn Book used in the mid 20th century had Walford Davies's Vision as the first tune, and the Battle Hymn as the second tune.
+The British Methodist Hymn Book used in the mid 20th century had Walford Davies's "Vision" as the first tune, and the "Battle Hymn" as the second tune.

+The progressive metal band Dream Theater utilise the lyrics of the "Battle Hymn of the Republic" at the end of their song "In the Name of God", the final song on their 2003 album Train of Thought.